SV Mandalay: U.S. WWII Service

 During World War II, Maude Monell donated Vema to the American war effort.
-The vessel was put into service as a barracks and training ship for United States Merchant Marine cadets, deployed patrolling coastal waters for the US Coast Guard.
+The vessel was put into service as a barracks and training ship for United States Merchant Marine cadets, deployed patrolling coastal waters for the United States Coast Guard.
 Assigned to the US Maritime Service Training Station on Hoffman Island, her sailing area was listed as 14,000 sqf.
 After the war she was abandoned off Staten Island until Louis Kenedy, a captain from Nova Scotia, salvaged the vessel.
 LDEO leased the vessel in 1953 and soon bought her for $100,000.

-Research Vessel Vema
+Research vessel Vema

-Vema started circling the globe as the first of the Lamont Geological Observatory research vessels (now the Lamont–Doherty Earth Observatory [LDEO]), a research unit of Columbia University..
+Vema started circling the globe as the first of the Lamont Geological Observatory research vessels (now the Lamont–Doherty Earth Observatory [LDEO]), a research unit of Columbia University.
 Displaying a black hull, she was used to collect samples of seawater and sediment cores, measure currents and heat flows, perform underwater photography and seismic studies, and map out ocean floors.
 The work on the ship helped to confirm the continental drift theory.
 By the time of her retirement in 1981, the Vema had collected data on a record track of 1225000 nmi.
 Notable scientists who worked aboard the Vema include Maurice Ewing, Bruce C. Heezen, Ralph (Ralphy) Roessler, J. Lamar Worzel, Jack Nafe, Frank Press, and Walter Pitman, all of whose work was greatly facilitated by Marine Technical Coordinator Robert Gerard, who was responsible for the fitting and refitting of LDEO marine research vessels from the Vema through her successors, the Conrad, Eltanin, and RV Maurice Ewing, including the design and installation of numerous pieces of customized scientific measurement equipment critical to their research.